|

 register, the larger your discount will be, and you'll guarantee your place.

-An additional discount applies for members of CSA, RISA, Songsalive, Indiegrrl,
+Member discount applies for members of CSA, RISA, NSAI, or Songsalive).

 Come and find yourself transformed!